 Working for long-term wolf recovery and conservation

-Wolves (canis lupus) are native to the Northwest and are returning here naturally.
-We’re here to help them succeed in the long run.
+Wolves (canis lupus) are native to our region and are returning here naturally.
+We’re here to help them succeed!

 News on Washington’s Wolves